RenzeLou/GradTS/README.md

 Besides the glue tasks, you can use any other task (e.g., pos, ner).
 But make sure that you:

 - Add task definition under the `experiments/`, it should be a `.yml` file that is similar to `glue_task_def.yml`.
-- Process your datasets to   `.json` files, which is similar to `data/canonical_data/bert-base-cased/cola_train.json`.
+- Process your datasets to   `.json` files, which are similar to `data/canonical_data/bert-base-cased/cola_train.json`.

 ## Quick Start